WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: I. Jivet and A. Brindusescu
+Authors: I. Jivet, A. Brindusescu

 Abstract: The paper presents a representation model for 3D sensors depth images for use in independent sub system real time action.
 Field of view depth images obtained with recently developed CMOS 3D sensors are analyzed on their usability in real time perception applications.
 Based on the characteristic features of the 3D depth image an abstract model with an associated segmented representation is proposed.
 The objective of the global segmentation method proposed is real time scene perception.
 The segmentation robustness and the computation cost are the central constraints considered.
 Classic segmentation methods in use are used as reference since the use pixel or edge criteria have been found insufficiently efficient due to their intensive processing needs and susceptibility to local noise.
 A model of the depth image in terms of object area and mean center location is proposed as a real time local depth image representation.
 The results of the use of the proposed model in independent action oriented applications is also presented.
 The representation method proposed is analyzed in its performance in terms of estimated computation time and semantic relevance for the sample applications.